DiegoValdez1/player-converter/README.md

 > pip install -r requirements.txt

 Now you are set to run it.
 To do this find the player file in your starbound directory.
 It will be a bunch of numbers with a '.player' extension.
+There will be several based on how many players you have.
+Youll just have to guess for now (ill make a better way soon)

-Right click the file and click 'copy as path'.
+Shift-right click the file and click 'copy as path'.

 Then go back to your terminal in the project directory and enter